 It can take months, and sometimes years, to complete the registration process in a regulated profession.

-Research as much as possible the minimum and potential maximum amount of time that the registration process could take.
+It is important to research as much as possible the minimum and potential maximum amount of time that the registration process could take.

-When applying, it is important to consider these factors that may affect the time lines in your registration process:
+When applying, it is important to consider these factors that may affect the timelines in your registration process: